yissachar/awesome-dart/README.md

 * [Quiver](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.
 * [Route](https://github.com/angular/route.dart) - A client routing library.
+* [Archive](https://pub.dartlang.org/packages/archive) - A library to encode and decode various archive and compression formats.

 ## Dependency Injection